 Copy of the extract from “Licence and Technical Assistance Agreement” dated20/03/2009 with NSK is enclosed as Annexure V.

-In consideration of the licence granted by NSK to manufacture and supply the products to MSIL, the Noticee pay NSK Royalty as percentage of the Net Sales calculated in the manner specified in the Agreement
+In consideration of the licence granted by NSK to manufacture and supply the products to MSIL, the Noticee pay NSK Royalty as percentage of the Net Sales calculated in the manner specified in the Agreement.

 The Noticee would state that had the design of the Bearings been provided by MSIL, the design of the product / patent would have been proprietary to MSIL which is not the case.